kat-tax/ult/README.md

 # ULT · The Ultimate App Dev Kit

-> One code base for mobile, desktop, and web!
+> One code base for native mobile, native desktop, and web!

 To create your new app, run `npx ult [project name]`

-Then, navigate to the folder and run `npm run [task name]`
+Then, navigate to the folder and run `npm run [task]`

 *For more details, visit the [documentation](https://docs.ult.dev)*